Music History for Kids

 White House – Classical

 Sometimes music era names have to do with technological advances.
-An example of an era named for its many innovations is the Renaissance era.
-It was during this time that science was making many significant discoveries, and the arts were also flourishing.
+An example of an era named for its many innovations is the Renaissance Era.
 “Renaissance” is a term that describes a burst of new art, philosophy, and scientific ideas in society.
-The Industrial Revolution was another significant change for society, and the music of this time, the Modern era, reflects these changes.
-Now that we have computers, music has changed again.
-Historians are beginning to label this the Postmodern era.
-Do you like this new name or should we call it the Computer Era?

 Critical Thinking